Mastercard, Discover, American Express and Visa plan to ditch the signature requirement with credit and debit card payments in April 2018.

-- Mastercard, which announced the move in October, says more than 80 percent of the in-store transactions (also known as point-of-sale purchases) it processes now don’t need a signature.
+- Mastercard, which announced in October that it would make signatures optional in April.
+Mastercard said in an April news release that merchants in the U.S. and Canada can forgo cardholder signatures for in-store credit and debit purchases, effective April 13.Mastercard says more than 80 percent of the in-store transactions (also known as point-of-sale purchases) it processes now don’t need a signature.

 - Discover said on Dec.
 6, that it, too, would abandon the signature requirement.
 “With the rise in new payment security capabilities, like chip technology and tokenization, the time is right to remove this step from the checkout experience,” Discover’s Jasma Ghai, vice president of global products innovation, says.